 - Online child sexual abuse material

 Accessing, possessing, producing and/or distributing images and/or videos of child sexual abuse.
 This crime is often referred to as “child pornography”.
 There are billions of examples of this kind of material on the Internet today.

 “Every time I see someone looking at me, I wonder if they know, if they’ve seen the pictures.”

 - Grooming of children for sexual purposes

 Using online video applications to view, and sometimes interact with the sexual abuse of children live.
-As live streaming services and video-based social media apps (some which allow anonymous communication) proliferate, so too do examples of this crime.
 Some countries, such as the Philippines have become hubs for this kind of abuse in recent years, where poverty is causing some parents to abuse their own children for profit.

 - Sextortion: coercing and blackmailing children for sexual purposes

 Producing and/or utilizing sexual images and/or videos depicting a child, for the purposes of sexual, financial or other personal gains.
 Offenders can be adults or peers of the victims – and sometimes the child sexual abuse material is self-produced through manipulation of the victim.

 The ECPAT network works across all sectors and borders, internationally and regionally, to combat the sexual exploitation of children online.